“Nature has always been a source of inspiration and the focus of enquiry throughout my whole practice”

 I am interested in whole system development and believe in creating an alternative space for dialogue, knowledge share, and peer-to-peer learning.
-I provide a platform for environmental and social exchange through a combination of art, science and action-based research.
-Central to this philosophy is Experience-based Learning, as it offers the potential to deepen our connections, develop commitment, and establish lasting behavioural change.
+Though action-based research I provide a platform for environmental and social exchange through a combination of art, ecology and mindful meanders.
+Central to this philosophy is experience-based Learning, as it offers the potential to deepen our connections, develop commitment, and establish lasting behavioural change.

 EARTH is our Chrysalis